CRIB-project/TSrim/README.md

 - **MACROS**: macro file names to be copied to DIRMACRO/.
 - **DIRMACRO**: Macro directory where ROOT can access.

-DIRLIB and DIRMACRO should be defined in `.rootrc` as Unix.*.Root.DynamicPath and Unix.*.Root.MacroPath so that ROOT can access them.
+DIRLIB and DIRMACRO should be defined in your `.rootrc` as Unix.*.Root.DynamicPath and Unix.*.Root.MacroPath so that ROOT can access them.

-DIRINC should be defined in
+DIRINC should be defined in your
 `.rootlogon.C`
 by
 > gInterpreter->AddIncludePath("/usr/local/include");